-During their first month of dating, he often asked
+During their first months of dating, he often asked

-“What are you made of?”,
+‘What are you made of?’

-She would only smile strangely and say
+She would only smile a little and say

-“I have no idea,”
+‘I have no idea,’

 and kiss him with hot burning lips.

 “Happiness can be found anywhere,” she said.
-‘You only have to look for me.”
+“You only have to look for me.”

 “Is that so?” he laughed.

-‘Like the world is going to end tonight!
-Your words come out so strong, I feel like reading fireworks shapes into the night sky; and you are more of a cloud, darling.”
+“Like the world is going to end tonight!
+Your words come out so strong.
+Like firework shapes into the night sky.
+And you are more of a cloud, darling.”

 “But what about the worst?”

-His biggest fear was a sudden death-by-mundaneness, a sharp knife that life would twist in his flesh at any moment as a final defeat, before they even had the chance to inspire each other.
-He had never praised cynicism until he became it; and his stories about superheroes and Mel’s approval were his only escapism from apathy.
+Fears couldn’t creep up his spine like spiders any longer, fears like a sudden death-by-mundaneness, or a sharp knife that life would twist into his flesh at any moment before they even had the chance to inspire each other.
+Only then, he could sleep.

 “That’s not true, I write too,” she said and lightened up again, as if sadness was never on her list.